vavkamil/awesome-bugbounty-tools/README.md

 - [naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner written in go with focus on reliability and simplicity.
 - [nmap](https://github.com/nmap/nmap) - Nmap - the Network Mapper.
 Github mirror of official SVN repository.
 - [sandmap](https://github.com/trimstray/sandmap) - Nmap on steroids.
 Simple CLI with the ability to run pure Nmap engine, 31 modules with 459 scan profiles.
+- [ScanCannon](https://github.com/johnnyxmas/ScanCannon) - Combines the speed of masscan with the reliability and detailed enumeration of nmap

 ### Screenshots

 - [EyeWitness](https://github.com/FortyNorthSecurity/EyeWitness) - EyeWitness is designed to take screenshots of websites, provide some server header info, and identify default credentials if possible.
+- [aquatone](https://github.com/michenriksen/aquatone) - Aquatone is a tool for visual inspection of websites across a large amount of hosts and is convenient for quickly gaining an overview of HTTP-based attack surface.
 - [screenshoteer](https://github.com/vladocar/screenshoteer) - Make website screenshots and mobile emulations from the command line.
 - [gowitness](https://github.com/sensepost/gowitness) - gowitness - a golang, web screenshot utility using Chrome Headless
 - [WitnessMe](https://github.com/byt3bl33d3r/WitnessMe) - Web Inventory tool, takes screenshots of webpages using Pyppeteer (headless Chrome/Chromium) and provides some extra bells & whistles to make life easier.